by Genius Sky May 14, 2021 14 min read

 You may know battery discharges when it connects to a device that needs power.

 However, this reaction still happens when the battery is not connected to the device.

 This phenomenon is called self-discharge.

 Self-discharging is not a manufacturing defect.

-It happens to all the batteries.
+It occurs to all the batteries.

-Rechargeable li-ion batteries is charged and discharged by li-ion moving along.
+As mentioned above, rechargeable li-ion batteries is charged and discharged by li-ion moving along.

-Manufacturers or sellers may ask you to recharge the battery every 3 months when it's not being used, which can help voltage remain at an optimal level.
+Sellers and manufacturers may ask you to recharge the battery every 3 months when it's not being used, which can help voltage remain at an optimal level.